The Coalition for Seniors’ and Nursing Home

 XV Resolutions

-Resolutions may be presented at an Annual General Meeting provided that the Board has been advised of such proposed resolutions at least two months prior to the Annual General Meeting.
-Resolutions shall be approved by a majority of those voting.
+Resolutions may be presented at an Annual General Meeting provided that the Board has been advised of such proposed resolutions thirty (30) days prior to the Annual General Meeting.
+Resolutions shall be approved by the majority of those voting at the annual meeting.

 The Board of Directors reserves the right to make recommendations on any proposed resolution.